jlubbersgeo/laserTRAM-DB-tests/paper/paper.md

 ## Determining Normalized Ratios

-The purpose of LaserTRAM-DB is to give the user complete control over how much of an analysis gets used in calculating concentrations (e.g., filtering out portions of the signal not reflective of the material under investigation).
+The purpose of LaserTRAM-DB is to give the user complete control over which portion of the analytical spectra gets used in calculating concentrations (e.g., filtering out portions of the signal not reflective of the material under investigation).
+In complex natural materials, selection of this interval and an overall judgement about data quality require an operator to make a decision.
+This sofware is optimized to allow that decision to be made as efficiently as possible.
 When a given interval has been chosen, every analyte is normalized to a chosen internal standard.
 LaserTRAM-DB allows for any analyte in the experiment to be used as the internal standard.
 Prior to normalization to an internal standard, raw data first has the background analyte levels subtracted from it.
 Background is determined by taking the median counts per second value for each analyte over the specified background range.
 Once data have been background subtracted, each normalized ratio is calculated the following way:

 $$
 N_i = median\left[\frac{cps_{i}}{cps_{is}}\right] \tag{4}